rajendra5811/DE-4-primedata/README.md

 data transformation applied like data format changes .....etc This transformed data placed in silver container
 ## step=3
-to connect synapse and get data from silver container into sql database. create schema and external location in gold container. integration of power bi
+to get data from silver container into sql database. create schema and external location in gold container. additional integration of power bi